omgmog/omgmog.github.com/_posts/2013-02-12-factory-reset-nokia-n900-from-a-mac.md

 To make it work you need to install the `.pkg` from the `.dmg` and then execute the following commands:

+{% highlight bash linenos %}
-<pre><code data-language="shell">sudo cp -Rv /private/tmp/pc-connectivity/10.6/* /usr/lib/
+sudo cp -Rv /private/tmp/pc-connectivity/10.6/* /usr/lib/
-sudo cp -v /private/tmp/pc-connectivity-bin/10.6/flasher-3.5 /usr/bin/</code></pre>
+sudo cp -v /private/tmp/pc-connectivity-bin/10.6/flasher-3.5 /usr/bin/
+{% endhighlight %}

 You can find a selection of EMMC images here: